 - We can use items such as Masterwork Target Dummy from Engineering that makes all mobs in the vicinity focus on it until it’s dead, allowing for you to generate some additional threat or for your group to burn the mobs down while they’re focused on the Masterwork Target Dummy.

 - 10 Health Points

-- Defence: The more defence you have, the less likely you are to be the victim of a critical strike.
-(Critical Strikes = 200% regular damage, so they can be nasty!)
-To ensure you don’t experience this, you would reach 440 defence.
+- Defencs: The more Defense you have, the less likely you are to be the victim of a critical strike.
+(Critical strikes = 200% regular damage, so they can be nasty!)
+To ensure you don’t experience this, you would reach 440 Defense.
 However, due to Redoubt and Reckoning requiring receiving critical strikes, we don’t want to achieve this.
-Although, with every point of defence you obtain, you’ll also receive 0.04% in Dodge, Block, Parry and Miss, totaling 0.20% total avoidance per point of defence.
+But with every point of Defense you obtain, you’ll also receive 0.04% in Dodge, Block, Parry and Miss, totaling 0.20% total avoidance per point of Defense.

 - Agility: 1 Agility gives you:

 - Spell Damage: Spell damage increases the amount of damage your spells cause.
 As a Protection Paladin, here are the coefficients that we care about: